House 2026

 51.65 TOTAL so far

-The prediction shows that the Democrats lose more from output growth than they gain from inflation (-3.39 versus 0.91).
-The Republicans benefit from the fact that the second are third quarters of 2025 are strong growth quarters and that the fourth quarter of 2025 is also forecast to be a strong growth quarter.
-Also, inflation is forecast to be fairly modest, which doesn't hurt the Repubicans much.
+The prediction shows that the Democrats lose more from output growth than they gain from inflation (-2.26 versus 1.29).
+The Republicans benefit from the fact that the second are third quarters of 2025 are strong growth quarters.

 The Democrats are hurt somewhat by the House incumbency effect (-0.92).
 They are helped slightly by the balance effect, but only slightly (0.17).
 The main positive effect for the Democrats is the estimated 3.36 gain from the fact that the Republicans are the party in power in the White House.
 The estimated constant term is slightly in the Republican's favor (49.04).

-This prediction will change in the next four quarters as more is known about the economy.
+This prediction will change in the next three quarters as more is known about the economy in 2026.
 You can compute your own vote prediction using your own assumptions about the economy by clicking the above link.
-If inflation in the next four quarters is larger than the US model forecasts, this will help the Democrats.